Logarithmic double ramification cycles: Introduction

 \subsection{Resolving the Abel-Jacobi map}

 We describe now Holmes' construction \cite{Holmes2017Extending-the-d} of the log double ramification cycle in $\mathsf{logCH}^*(\oM_{g,n})$.
 Let

-be the (non-compact) universal Jacobian of line bundles of multidegree $0$ on stable curves of genus $g$ with $n$ marked points.
-Let $A=(a_1,\ldots,a_n)$ be a vector of integers with sum $k(2g-2+n)$, the Abel-Jacobi map $\mathsf{aj}_A$ is the rational map defined by
+be the (noncompact) universal Jacobian of line bundles of multidegree $0$ on stable curves of genus $g$ with $n$ marked points.
+Recalling that $A=(a_1,\ldots,a_n)$ is a vector of integers with sum $k(2g-2+n)$, the Abel-Jacobi map $\mathsf{aj}_A$ is the rational map defined by